-3.1 A six week consultation period is planned to take place between 29th July - 9th September 2013.
-A consultation strategy has been drawn up with Communications team to ensure that a variety of opportunities to engage with the public during this period are identified.
+3.1 A seven week public consultation is proposed to take place between 29th July - 16th September 2013 (extended from the previously proposed six week period).
+A consultation strategy has been drawn up with the Communications Team to ensure a wide variety of opportunities to engage with the public are identified.